devfolioco/react-copy-mailto/README.md

 A fully customizable React component for copying email from `mailto` links.

 ## Motivation
-The one thing we all can agree on that we hate it when the default mail app pops up after clicking on the `mailto` links.
+The one thing that we all can agree it will irritates us when the default mail app pops up after clicking on the `mailto` links.
 Most of the time we just want to copy the email address and that's where this module comes into play.
 Big shout out to [Kuldar](https://twitter.com/kkuldar) whose tweet [thread](https://twitter.com/kkuldar/status/1270736717939716097) inspired us to build this.

 ## Demo